AI Research Assistant

 Cons

-- - Subject to strict rate limits (100 requests per 5 minutes) unless a personal Semantic Scholar API key is obtained.
+- - Subject to Semantic Scholar's public rate limits (100 requests per 5 minutes) without an authenticated key.

 MCP Integrations